Welcome to the Spirituality Center●Studium

 We, the Spirituality Center•Studium of the Sisters of the Order of Saint Benedict, St. Joseph, Minnesota, share the Benedictine monastic tradition by fostering the love of learning and desire for God for the sake of the Church and the world.

 The Spirituality Center is a home in which to seek solitude, quiet and peace on the west end of our monastery grounds.
 You’re invited to our center for individual or group retreats, spiritual direction and a variety of faith and educational workshops and seminars.
 Women and men of all faiths and cultures are welcome!

 The Spirituality Center offers a variety of programs and retreats.
-Please call (320) 363-7112 for information or visit our events page to view our current offerings.
+You can call (320) 363-7112 or visit our events page for more information.